Helping millions of people navigate the world of technology.

 How to Enable Hardware Accelerated GPU Scheduling

-Step 2: In the Settings window, stay on the System tab and click on the first option that says Display.
+Step 2: In the Settings window, stay on the System tab and click on Display.

 Display in System Settings on Windows 11